Daughter’s anaphylaxis attacks led nurse to create potentially life-saving tool

 Since then, Lisa has used it on youth days and in clinic and had co-authored a paper published in Nursing Children and Young People, the UK’s best-selling journal in child health nursing.
 She hopes other allergy treatment centres could help pilot ACE in nurse-led clinics and with dieticians.

-“And when a nurse specialist job popped up in the allergy department I went for it.
-I worked in adult allergy for 12 years and became very skilled and knowledgeable.
+“When a nurse specialist job popped up in the allergy department I went for it.
+I worked in adult allergy for 12 years.
 I moved over to the children’s hospital as lead nurse for allergy in 2019 and felt I could finally begin to make a difference to families and children going through what we went through.”

 Things are changing though.
 Some clinics are beginning to treat food allergies with desensitisation, giving children increasing amounts of what they're allergic to to increase tolerance.
 Stopping children becoming allergic in the first place is also being explored.